First Russian circumnavigation: Petropavlovsk-Kamchatsky. Equipping the embassy to Japan

-Krusenstern constructed the route to Kamchatka thus it would not lag for more than 100-120 miles from the original route paved by James Cook.
-On June 22 the vessels crossed tropic of Cancer and got to a two-week calm, during which the surface of the ocean was mirrored, which the captain had previously observed only in the Baltic.
-Using the perfect weather conditions, Horner and Langsdorf started to measure the temperature at different sea levels, and to catch marine animals, particularly, jellyfish "Onisius".
-Following the Rumyantsev' instructions, they were also searching for a ghost island that was supposedly located to the east of Japan, and that many unsuccessfully tried to locate starting from 1610.
-On July 13 Kamchatka's shore became visible, and on July 14 the sloop reached Cape Povorotny.
-Because of the calm, the vessel arrived to Petropavlovsk-Kamchatsky only at 1 pm on July 15, making the transition from the island of Hawaii in 35 days.
-During that time, only once a person had symptoms of scurvy, he needed eight days for a full recovery.
+Krusenstern constructed the route to Kamchatka; thus, it would not lag for more than 100-120 miles from the original route paved by James Cook.
+On June 22, the vessels crossed the tropic of Cancer and got to a two-week calm, during which the ocean's surface was mirrored, which the captain had previously observed only in the Baltic.
+Using the perfect weather conditions, Horner and Langsdorf started to measure the temperature at different sea levels and to catch marine animals, particularly jellyfish "Onisius."
+Following Rumyantsev's instructions, they were also searching for a ghost island supposedly located east of Japan that many unsuccessfully tried to locate starting from 1610.
+On July 13, Kamchatka's shore became visible.
+On July 14, the sloop reached Cape Povorotny.
+Because of the calm, the vessel arrived at Petropavlovsk-Kamchatsky only at 1 pm on July 15, transitioning from the island of Hawaii in 35 days.
+During that time, only once a person had symptoms of scurvy, needing eight days for a full recovery.